 Secondly, even in OTKP itself, God gave many hints to the effect that his words about the coming Kingdom had a figurative, spiritual meaning.
 We discussed these hints earlier.
 Apparent contradictions, patently symbolic texts, and talk of a completely new covenant all warned against a too literal approach to OTKP.

-Micah looks forward to a (Kingdom) time when God himself will teach his ways to all peoples (4:2).
+Micah looks forward to a (Kingdom) time when God himself will teach his ways to all peoples (Micah 4:2).

-As for Daniel, he himself was astounded by the apocalyptic visions he had just received, but “there was no one to explain” (8:27).
-Indeed, after giving him his final vision, the Angel of God told him to “conceal these words and shut up the (whole) book until the time of the end” (12:4).
-Only then will a people arise who can give (full) insight to many (11:33); only then will knowledge increase (i.e., to the point of fullness, or completion, 12:4); only then will all these prophecies be fully understood.
+As for Daniel, he himself was astounded by the apocalyptic visions he had just received, but “there was no one to explain” (Daniel 8:27).
+Indeed, after giving him his final vision, the Angel of God told him to “conceal these words and shut up the (whole) book until the time of the end” (Daniel 12:4).
+Only then will a people arise who can give (full) insight to many (Daniel 11:33).
+Only then will knowledge increase (i.e., to the point of fullness, or completion. see 12:4).
+Only then will all these prophecies be fully understood.
 Confronted by words such as these, what OT saint could fail to walk humbly before the mysteries of OTKP (Isaiah 66:2)?

 This brings us to our fourth and final point, namely, that no sooner did God begin to fulfill OTKP, than he also supplied the keys by which anyone who wished to could correctly interpret them.
-As we have seen, even before the coming of the Kingdom, Jesus himself revealed the mysteries of the Kingdom to his disciples (Mt.
-13:1ff).
+As we have seen, even before the coming of the Kingdom, Jesus himself revealed the mysteries of the Kingdom to his disciples (Matthew 13:1ff).
 After the Day of Pentecost, when the first stage of the Kingdom began, he gave his holy apostles and prophets still more light—indeed, definitive light—on the true nature of the Kingdom and the proper interpretation of OTKP, light that was then available to honest Jewish seekers, and that is now available to all nations in the pages of the NT.
 (See chapters 13 and 14 of the HKOH)

 If, then, in OT times, there was occasion for a certain amount of confusion—as well as caution, patience, and trust—regarding the true meaning of OTKP, in NT times that occasion is completely removed.
 Henceforth, to all who are willing to receive it, Christ offers the Rosetta Stone: the New Covenant Hermeneutic, by which they can easily translate the mysterious tropes of OTKP into glorious NT truth.

-Therefore, if any today are deceived by OTKP, they are not deceived by God, but by themselves (cf., Rom.
-1:18-20).
+Therefore, if any today are deceived by OTKP, they are not deceived by God, but by themselves (cf., Romans 1:18-20).